PetriciaLee/QA-Portfolio/README.md

 </div>
 ### About me ###
-<p> Hi, my name is Petra.
+<p> Hi, my name is Petra, QA enthusiast.
 Since the beginning of 2023 I have been studying and practicing to become a QA.
 I am happy to have finally found an area in which I can successfully develop myself.
 In the QA position I see the potential to make, at the very least, the digital world more welcoming for every person.
 In this portfolio, I would like to share my knowledge of QA and showcase my practical skills that I have gained through courses, self-study and my job.
 I am determined to continue to grow in this field.
 I have also started learning test automation in, so at the moment my main focus is on furthering my knowledge (and practice!) in this area.
 <br>
  ---